-To access exception analysis
+To access the Exceptions overview analysis page

 - Select Diagnostic tools from the navigation menu.